sthitaprajna-mishra/-1_Streamlit_Web_App/README.md

 This is a simple web app created using Streamlit.

-It shows the stock prices and a couple of related graphs of Google.
+It shows the stock prices and a couple of related graphs of the stocks of Google.